datanav/docs/technical/powerofficego-wix.rst

 Powerofficego Customers to Wix Contacts
 ---------------------------------------
-Every Powerofficego Customers will be synchronized with a Wix Contacts.
+Before any synchronization can take place, a link between a Powerofficego Customers and a Wix Contacts must be established.

+A new Wix Contacts will be created from a Powerofficego Customers if it is connected to a Powerofficego Salesorders, Salesorderline, Salesorderlines, or Outgoinginvoices that is synchronized into Wix.

 Once a link between a Powerofficego Customers and a Wix Contacts is established, it will keep in sync between the two systems, regardless of where it is edited.